 Candidate invitations were sent via student email on Tuesday, 2/16/21.
 Candidates must upload their Leadership, Service, and Signature documents to the Candidate Information Form included in the invitation email by Friday, March 12, at 2:18 pm.
 Candidates must also fill out the Faculty Input Form as soon as possible.
 Candidates should follow up with the three teachers/coaches/club advisers they selected, as faculty members must submit their recommendations by Friday, March 12, at 2:18 pm.

 Due to the COVID-19 pandemic, we understand that students have not had the same access to service and leadership opportunities as in years past.
 The Faculty Council has adjusted requirements for 2021 accordingly.
-These adjustments have not been detailed on the AFHS website, but they are explained when students access the Candidate Information Form attached to their invitation.Candidacy is open to students in grades 10 and 11.
+These adjustments have not been detailed below, but they are explained when students access the Candidate Information Form attached to their invitation.Candidacy is open to students in grades 10 and 11.
 Invitations to submit candidate information will be sent via WCPSS email in mid-February.
 New members will be inducted in the spring of the current school year and will begin official membership the following fall.

 Prior to consideration for membership, students must meet the following standards for scholarship, service, leadership, and character: